MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ## Getting in touch with the Microsoft Edge DevTools team

 The Microsoft Edge team is eager to hear your feedback about using WebDriver, Selenium, and Microsoft Edge.
-Use the **Feedback** icon in the Microsoft Edge DevTools or tweet [@EdgeDevTools][TwitterTweetEdgeDevTools] to let the team know what you think.
+To let the team know what you think, choose the **Send Feedback** icon in the Microsoft Edge DevTools or send a tweet [@EdgeDevTools][TwitterTweetEdgeDevTools].

 :::image type="complex" source="../devtools-guide-chromium/media/bing-devtools-send-feedback.msft.png" alt-text="The Send Feedback icon in the Microsoft Edge DevTools" lightbox="../devtools-guide-chromium/media/bing-devtools-send-feedback.msft.png":::
    The **Send Feedback** icon in the Microsoft Edge DevTools